-Flying cattle class from one continent to another has improved, but one thing remains the same: the in-flight games are still pretty crap.
+Flying cattle class from one continent to another has improved over the years, but one thing remains the same: the in-flight games are still pretty crap.

-On my way over to and from Germany for Gamescom earlier this year, I attempted to do something I’ve never had much success with before: sleep.
+On my way over to and from Germany for Gamescom one year, I attempted to do something I’ve never had much success with before: sleep.
 That inevitably failed, so I opted to kill time by scouring through Emirates’ range of in-flight games, of which there are hundreds.

 This story originally appeared in August 2017.

 Accessible through the in-flight menu or the Vita-esque gamepad, Emirates serves 103 games to those flying cattle class on their long-haul flights.
 Most of those are singleplayer affairs and classical board games, like backgammon and Monopoly, although there’s a few multiplayer offerings like in-flight poker.